Skeller1z/Skeller1z/README.md

 Frontend Developer
 ------------------

 I've been lerning React.js for 1 year and Vue.js for 6 months.
-I graduated from Nakhonratchasima Rajabhat University.
+I'm graduated from Nakhonratchasima Rajabhat University.

 * 🌍  I'm based in Nakhonratchasima, Thailand
 * ✉️  You can contact me at [supha.golf2001@gmail.com](mailto:supha.golf2001@gmail.com)